grew-nlp/grew_doc/content/doc/grs.md

 `grew transform -grs single.grs -config basic -strat all_nfs -i input.gr -gr` computes all normal forms that can be obtained with these all the rules and produces 16 graphs.
 {{< grew file="/static/doc/grs/_build/all_nfs.gr" >}}

----
----

-# Obsolete

-In previous version, it was possible to define domains for features edges (introduced by the keyword `features`) and for edges labels (introduced by the keyword `labels`).

-The notion of domain previously used before are not adapted to the new implementation.
-The usage of configuration (see [here](../upgrade#the-config-argument)) replaces the obsolete domains.